dev-pipeline/dev-pipeline/docs/config.rst

 ----------------
 Some options are dependent on factors outside the control of :code:`build.config` (such as the absolute path of a bulid).
 These values can be used like normal.
+If a :code:`build.config` sets any of these values, results are undefined but at minimum you can expect strange behavior.

-All variables provided in this manner are prefixed with :code:`dp_`.
+All variables provided in this manner are prefixed with :code:`dp.`.

-* dp_build_dir - The build directory of a specific package.
+* :code:`dp.build_dir` - The build directory of a specific package.
+This will be a folder within :code:`dp.build_root`.
+* :code:`dp.build_config` - Full path to the build configuration used by a project.
+* :code:`dp.build_root` - The root directory for all package builds.
+* :code:`dp.context_name` -  The name of the context_ a build is configured
+  for.
-* dp_src_dir - The full path to the folder where a package was checked out.
+* :code:`dp.src_dir` - The full path to the source folder for each package.
+  This will be some folder within :code:`dp.src_root`.
+* :code:`dp.src_root` - The root directory where each package is checked out.

 Example Configuration